 NYPA is the country's largest state public power organization, producing some of the cheapest electricity in North America.

-Special incentives are available to purchase
+Special incentives are available to purchase this vehicle.

 NYSP2I is iving proof that government, academic and not-for-profit organizations can collaborate and get things done.